-‘A Memory’ by Lola Ridge is a three stanza poem separated into two sets of seven lines and one set of five.
+‘A Memory’ by Lola Ridge is a three-stanza poem separated into two sets of seven lines and one set of five.
 Ridge has not chosen to structure this piece with a consistent pattern of rhyme.
 Although, there are several distinct moments of repetition.
 These appear at the beginning of lines, (with words such as “And” or “The”), and at the end of lines with words like, “town,” “night” and “sea.”
-The repetition of the end words in particular work to craft a mood of peace and serenity within the text.
+The repetition of the end words, in particular, works to craft a mood of peace and serenity within the text.

 It is important to note before beginning this piece that all the scenes described by the poet are recollections.
 They all fall under the “memory” that the title alludes to.
 This fact decreases the perfect nature of the scene in that a reader is constantly aware the night has already ended.

 The poem begins with the speaker stating that she remembers the sounds of a town.
 Her relationship with this place is unclear, but she describes it in vivid detail.
 The surf is compared to physical “fumbling” on a beach and the “yellow” as resembling “sulphur.”
 These choices paint the landscape as being deeply personal to the speaker.
 She has her own connections to the place that influence how she sees it.

 The following lines expand on the physical landscape that surrounds the speaker and her companion.
 She recalls their moments together underneath the ever-present nature of the moon, and around the flinging sea.
 Their time together is temporary, a fact which is presented through the passage of the night, tides, and the past tense structure of the piece.

 Over the mooned white roofs of the town…

 And the tender fumbling of the surf